abinit/abinit/doc/tutorial/eph4zpr.md

 Further details concerning the implementation are given in [[cite:Gonze2019]] and [[cite:Romero2020]].

-It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties, in particular phonons, Born effective charges and dielectric tensor.
+It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties in particular phonons, Born effective charges and dielectric tensor.
 It goes without saying that one should have read the [introduction page for the EPH code](eph_intro) before running these examples.